knpuniversity/symfony4/knpu/ep3-doctrine/updating-entity.md

 Then, to update the `heartCount`, just `$article->setHeartCount()` and then `$article->getHeartCount() + 1`.
 Side note, it's not important for this tutorial, but in a high-traffic system, this could introduce a *race* condition.
-Between the time this article is queried for, and when it saves, 10 other people might have liked the article.
-And that would mean that this would actually save the wrong number, effectively removing the 10 hearts that occurred during those microseconds.
+Between the time this article is queried for, and when it saves, 10 other people might have also liked the article.
+And that would mean that this would actually save the old, wrong number, effectively removing the 10 hearts that occurred during those microseconds.

 Anyways, at the bottom, instead of the random number, use `$article->getHeartCount()`.